geekiam/blog/content/posts/what-sovereign-computing.md

 ---
-title: "The is sovereign computing"
+title: "What is sovereign computing"
 subtitle: "How the control over your own data helps you to become more sovereign"
 description:  A thesis on a revolution that will disconnect the individual from the nation-state in the 21st century. the emergence of super-rich people with the influence of governments, and the rise of electronic money, among other things.